-- 4.4.1 Last year the HRA Business Plan was recalculated to take advantage of the lifting of the HRA debt cap that had restricted HRA borrowing to £217Million The HRA MTFS reported that loan rates are estimated at 1.47% and 1.56% respectively.
+4.4.1 Last year the HRA Business Plan was recalculated to take advantage of the lifting of the HRA debt cap that had restricted HRA borrowing to £217Million The HRA MTFS reported that loan rates are estimated at 1.47% and 1.56% respectively.
 New loans totalling £23.8Million and £26.6Million are expected to be taken in the current and next financial years.
 However, the decision when to take the new borrowing will be reviewed, weighing up the cost of carry and the prevailing PWLB rates.
-The interest payable in 2020/21 and 2021/22 is estimated to be £7,328,770 and £7,800,270 respectively. - 4.4.2 The 2019 HRA Business Plan set out an ambitious programme of investment in current and new housing stock, taking advantage of the new financial freedoms offered by the debt cap removal.
-These plans were updated in the HRA MTFS and have not been significantly changed in these budget proposals and similar levels of investment are budgeted.
+The interest payable in 2020/21 and 2021/22 is estimated to be £7,328,770 and £7,800,270 respectively.
+This is unchanged from the draft budget to the December 2020 Executive.

+4.4.2 The 2019 HRA Business Plan (to the December 2019 Executive) set out an ambitious programme of investment in current and new housing stock, taking advantage of the new financial freedoms offered by the debt cap removal.
+These plans were not significantly changed in the HRA MTFS report to November 2020 Executive.